IBM Cloud Docs

 To create an NAG, complete the following steps:

-3. Select the workspace in which you want to create the NAG.
+2. Select the workspace in which you want to create the NAG.
+The "Workspace details" panel is displayed.

-6. Select the Network address groups tab.
-A list of existing NAGs is displayed.
+5. Select the Network address groups tab.
+A list of the existing NAGs is displayed.

-8. Enter a name and user tags (optional) for the NAG.
-At this step, you can optionally choose to add members by adding external IP addresses through CIDR.
+8. Optionally, you can use the CIDR field to add members by adding external IP addresses through CIDR.
 Note that the same CIDR cannot be used in more than one NAG.
 Follow these guidelines for adding members using CIDR:

 • You must use a CIDR notation that is defined in RFC 1518 and RFC 1519 documents.